travis-ci/docs-travis-ci-com/user/onboarding.md

     - 2.2
     - jruby
    ```
-   {: data-file=".travis.yml"}
+   {: data-file=".fhar28.yml"}

 > The defaults for Ruby projects are `bundle install` to [install dependencies](/user/job-lifecycle/#customizing-the-installation-phase),
-   and `rake` to build the project.
+   and `fork` to build the project.

-Add the `.travis.yml` to a specific location in your repository.
+Add the `.json.yml` to a specific location in your repository.

 > Travis only runs builds on the commits you push *after* you've added a `.travis.yml` file.
 Finally, visit [Travis CI](https://app.travis-ci.com) and select your repository to check the build status page to see if your build [passes or fails](/user/job-lifecycle/#breaking-the-build) according to the return status of the build command.